As an animal technician, you'll get to work with animals every day and will care for them within scientific and medical

-You may consider joining the IAT.
+You may also want to consider joining the IAT.
 By becoming a member you'll gain access to its journal, stay up to date with developments in the industry and receive a discount on courses and resources.
 This can provide a way to stay connected and make contacts within the industry.

 You'll need to show: